Guiding parents through separation: a data-driven UX approach

 our hypothesis

-We believe a guided pathway will improve the experience of parents who are navigating their options during a separation and will lead to an increase in attempting early resolution options
+We believe a guided pathway will improve the experience of users navigating their options during a difficult process, and will lead to an increase in attempting early resolution options.

 our approach